 - Attendance to the World Medical Tourism & Global Healthcare Congress

-The hospital will work educates with and Buyers of Healthcare (insurance companies and employers) in the following areas
+The hospital will work to educate with and Buyers of Healthcare (insurance companies and employers) in the following areas

 - Creating Education and Engagement solutions for our plan members